Ann Arbor, Michigan Guardianship Attorney

 Few things are more distressing than realizing that a parent who once cared for us is having difficulty caring for him or herself.
-It is difficult for both the parent, accustomed to independence and to giving, not receiving, help, and for the adult child confronted with a parent's sudden frailty.
-If you live far away from your parent, your worry about their well-being may be compounded.
+It is difficult for both the parent, accustomed to independence and to giving, not receiving, help and for the adult child confronted with a parent's sudden frailty.
+If you live far away from your parents, you worry about their well-being may be compounded.

 Here's what you need to know about Michigan guardianship and conservatorship, and about how to get the help that you and your loved one need.